-CVE-2023-4966:CVE-2023-4966 is a critical vulnerability in Citrix NetScaler ADC and NetScaler Gateway that allows for unauthenticated sensitive information disclosure when configured as a Gateway or AAA virtual server.
+CVE-2023-4966:Unauthenticated sensitive information disclosure in Citrix NetScaler ADC and NetScaler Gateway when configured as a Gateway (VPN virtual server, ICA Proxy, CVPN, RDP Proxy) or AAA virtual server.

 splash